Volkswagen Golf GTE Review 2025: Price, specs & boot space

 Ask the heycar experts: common questions

-The Volkswagen Golf GTE comes fitted with a 13kWh lithium-ion battery pack.
-Fully charged, according to official WLTP tests, it should be able to cover up to 38 miles on electric power alone.
+The Volkswagen Golf GTE comes fitted with a 19.4kWh lithium-ion battery pack.
+Fully charged, according to official WLTP tests, it should be able to cover a remarkable 80 miles on electric power alone.

 The Volkswagen Golf GTE has a maximum charging speed of 3.6kWh through its included Type 2 connector.
 Faster public chargers will take three hours 40 minutes to fully charge the GTE, while a slower 2.3kW home wallbox will take five hours.